theodi/open-data-licensing/schema/introduction.md

 The key limitations with the existing vocabularies are:

 * There is no recognition of the need to separately license a database and its contents.
 Even outside of the EU, it is entirely possible that the content of a database is covered by a separate license to its structure.
 Where required there should be unambiguous ways to link to more than one license or waiver
-* An unclear distinction between descriptions of a re-usable license; a rights statement which might be apply to several datasets, and the specific rights associated with an individual dataset.
+* An unclear distinction between descriptions of a re-usable license; a rights statement which might apply to several datasets, and the specific rights associated with an individual dataset.
 This leads to some confusion around how best to publish attribution requirements, copyright notices, etc.

 The intention is that this vocabulary should allow data publisher to publish, as machine-readable metadata, the following information: